 Holly Springs families are young couples and young couples with children.
 The number of these types of households in Holly Springs is far greater than the national, state and county averages.

-Holly Springs is highest in Wake County for household size and home ownership.
+Holly Springs is highest in Wake County for home ownership and second highest in household size.

-There are a lot of families in Holly Springs.
-At 3.03 persons, the average household size here is the largest in Wake County.
-The median household income here is $89,187.
+There are a lot of families in Holly Springs, with the average size at 3.05 persons.
+The median household income here is $98,041.

 Most here own their homes.